Thursday, November 8, 2018

 Camarillo, CA 93012

 The California Lutheran University Center for Economic Research and Forecasting (CERF) Annual Ventura County Forecast presentation will include an in-depth analysis of the county’s economic performance and an assessment of its economic and demographic future.
 The program will also include an in-depth assessment and forecast for the United States and California economies.
-Speakers will include CERF executive director Matthew Fienup and CALmatters opinion columnist Dan Walters, who will discuss the Nov.
-6 election results and their implications for California, the region and Ventura County.
+Speakers will include CERF executive director Matthew Fienup, CALmatters opinion columnist Dan Walters, and UCLA Professor of Medicine David Hayes-Bautista.
+Mr. Walters will discuss the Nov.
+6 election results and their implications for California and Ventura County.
+Dr. Hayes-Bautista will discuss the size and the significance of the economic contribution of American Latinos.
+Dr. Fienup will present the national, state, and Ventura County economic forecasts.

 Matthew Fienup: Matthew Fienup is Executive Director of the Center for Economic Research & Forecasting (CERF) and teaches graduate courses in Econometrics, Macroeconomics and Environmental Economics at California Lutheran University.
 Matthew is a UCSB Bren School trained researcher in environmental economics who specializes in land use, urban growth restriction, groundwater management and environmental markets.
 He is frequently sought to speak on the issues surrounding urban growth restriction and groundwater management policies as well as the general economic outlook for the Nation, the State and the region.